 - State the amount the plan will pay to the spouse.
 Express this as a lump sum dollar amount or as a percentage of the value.
 It cannot be both.

 - Maximum: Make sure that this amount is not more than 50% of the Family Law Value.
 The pension valuation form states this limit.

-- Your spouse must complete the Application to Transfer the Family Law Value.
+- Your spouse must complete the Spouse’s Application for Transfer of a Lump Sum.

 - The application should include a copy of the document authorizing the payment.
 This could be a:

 - separation agreement;

 - Locking In: Keep in mind that the lump sum will not be cash.
 The pension valuation form lists options available to the spouse.

 - If the plan will transfer the payment to a financial institution, your spouse must set up a receiving account.
 These accounts include a locked-in retirement account (LIRA) or a life income fund (LIF).